-Here’s your chance to “test drive” the CARES® Activities of Daily Living™ program.
-Simply click on each button to experience a few of the many screens included in this program.
-Each screen will automatically play a demonstration, so sit back and enjoy the ride!
+Here's your chance to "test drive" CARES® Activities of Daily Living™ for Professional caregivers.
+Click each button to experience a few of the many screens included in this program.

 The CARES® Approach is a respectful, thoughtful approach that can make life better for people with dementia and also make your job easier and more rewarding.
 In the first module of this program, users are introduced to four people living with dementia: Sam, Rosa, Edward, and Hattie.
 Learning details about each of their lives makes using the CARES Approach with them easier.
 Throughout the modules, specific examples of caring for Sam, Hattie, Edward and Rosa show how the CARES Approach can make activities of daily living meaningful and enjoyable.